Aditya Karnam · AI Research Notes

-Aditya Karnam - World Model Infrastructure Builder
+Aditya Karnam - AI Researcher

 Building the systems layer for agents that remember, simulate, and act.

-initializing world model stack...
+initializing systems stack...

 loading memory layer...